SethBling/PBChance/README.md

 The number of calculations.
 A lower number will calculate faster, a higher number gives a more stable result.
 Valid values: 1-999,999 Suggestion: 100,000
 3. Update automatically every # seconds when the chance drops.
 During a run, PBChance compares the current split time with the best split time.
-If it's slower, and the chance is above zero, PBChance calculate in background the chance.
+If it's slower, and the chance is above zero, PBChance calculates in background the chance.
 If that chance becomes lower than the displayed one, the chance will be updated automatically.
 0 means as fast as possible.
 Valid values: 0-999 Suggestion: 1
 4. Display survival chance
 This will display in addition a percent number.
 The formula is simply [successfully runs]/[total remaining runs].